AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 \todo{add note about excluding PoRs}

-There is no root-chain for a collection of mutually reflecting blockchains (i.e., a simplex), so $N_1 \neq 1$.
+There is no single root-chain for a collection of mutually reflecting blockchains (i.e., a simplex), so $N_1 \neq 1$.
+What is $N_1$ then?
 In a simplex, each chain has $k_1$ B/s capacity, but this is split between reflections and transactions.
 At this foundational level (where there is no nesting yet), headers are $B_h$ bytes with a frequency of $B_f$ Hz.
 There are $N_1$ simplex chains.

 Reflecting a single simplex-chain requires $B_f \cdot B_h$ B/s of capacity, and each simplex-chain must reflect $N_1 - 1 \approx N_1$ other simplex-chains.
 This means that a simplex-chain must reserve $N_1 \cdot B_f \cdot B_h$ B/s of its capacity for reflections, denoted by $k_{1,B} = N_1 \cdot B_f \cdot B_h$.
 Additionally, simplex-chains must reserve some capacity for transactions, $k_{1,tx}$.